sighupio/fury-getting-started/fury-on-eks/README.md

 kubectl get nodes
 ```

+> 💡 **TIP**: the `kubectl` command has been aliased to `k` inside the container.

-## Step 2 - Download fury modules
+## Step 2 - Download KFD modules

-`furyctl` can do a lot more than deploying infrastructure.
-In this section, you use `furyctl` to download the monitoring, logging, and ingress modules of the Fury distribution.
+`furyctl` can do a lot more than deploy infrastructure.
+In this section, you use `furyctl` to download the monitoring, logging, and ingress modules of KFD.

 ### Inspect the Furyfile